isontheline/pro.webssh.net/documentation/src/docs/documentation/terminal-state-bar/index.md

 ## Anatomy of the State Bar
 From left to right:

-1. **Menu button** (waveform icon): opens the State Bar menu (Refresh, Pause / Resume, hide the bar, Help, Restart, Settings).
+1. **Menu button** (waveform icon): opens the State Bar menu (Refresh, Pause / Resume, hide the bar, Help, Restart, Customize).
 It is the only fixed element: it always sits on the left and cannot be removed.
 2. **Your list of items**, in the order you chose, scrolling horizontally when they do not fit: [system items](#system-items), [built-in items](#built-in-items), [layout items](#layout-items) and [your own items](#your-own-items).
 On macOS and iPadOS with a pointer, the item under the cursor is highlighted.
 An item can be tinted (orange, red, green), carry a badge, a progress ring or a sparkline, and has its own [appearance](#appearance).

 Until 32.10 the connection information, the progress and the recording button were fixed next to the menu button.
 They are now ordinary items: move them, restyle them or remove them.